OliverSwift/SwiftZigbeeSoilMoistureSensor/README.md

 ### I/O

 Two analog inputs are setup, one for probe and one to measure battery voltage.
-Due to E73 module pinout, peculiar pins were chosen so they are accessible among the castled ones.
+Due to E73 module pinout, peculiar pins were chosen so they are accessible among the castellated ones.

 The probe uses 10mA to make a humidity measurement.
 So it is driven by a MOSFET controlled by a GPIO.
 The probe is therefore powered when used.
 A serie of measurements are done in a loop until stable.